Dog Behavior Problems — what causes it and how to deal with it

 They have too much energy and are bored

 This is a common abnormal behavior in dogs.
 If we don’t keep our furry friends occupied enough, they will wreak havoc on our homes and gardens.
 Therefore, if our flowerbeds are looking worse for wear lately, we might need to provide our dogs with more activities.
-Try taking your dog for a long walk, hike, or a run.
+Try taking your dog for a long walk, hike, or run.
 Once you tire them out, they won’t have any energy left for digging.

 They might be making a hiding spot

 If your dog is digging up the yard, they might be looking for a perfect hiding space.
 The ideal solution for this might be just to let your dog be.
 However, don’t allow your pooch to reign over the entire garden.
 Set aside one small area that will be a “digging zone.”

 Sometimes we have to make sacrifices.
 Because hiding food and treats is normal for dogs, most of us aren’t keep on depriving them of that joy.
-Therefore, one corner of your garden can become the hiding space.
+Therefore, one corner of your garden can become a hiding space.
 However, you have to be careful and contain that behavior in that area alone.
 The reward/punishment system will work wonders while dealing with these types of annoying dog problems.

 While determining the best approach on how to deal with dog behavior problems such as digging, sometimes we have to take extreme measures.
 So, to make sure that your dogs don’t dig out your entire backyard, you can try using deterrents like strong odors or even fences.
 That will keep the digging contained in one spot.

 Some dog breeds have a more prominent tendency to dig — like hunting dogs, for example.
 In those cases, trying to completely eradicate this abnormal behavior in dogs is a lost battle.
 Therefore, the compromise we already mentioned is your best solution.